fractastical/ar/notes/namespaces.md

 and won't clobber existing stuff.

 That means I can now write a `map` macro that has different behavior than Arc, yet Arc will continue to work fine!
-And even better still, I can still load libraries into Arc's namespace, and Arc can load Arubic libraries.
+And even better still, I can load libraries into Arc's namespace, and Arc can load Arubic libraries.

 But that's just the tip of the iceberg.
 This really simple idea has some very